xiaoyu-iid/Comp20-semester-project/README.md

 - We will collect user performance data (including scores, progress in the game, etc.) on the server.

         Utilizing: Server-side data persistence
-- We would ask for user’s Google accounts for secure log-in.
+- We would ask for user’s Facebook accounts for secure log-in.

-        Utilizing: use Google Identity Platform API
+        Utilizing: use Facebook Login
-        (NOTE: This one is optional, we will decide how much user's personal information we need to use when we implement the score ranking. )
 - We will store user's progress, as well as user-selected username and profile pictures(if we implement user login) locally.

         Utilizing: Client-side data persistence